 In an orchestra our Brunello di Montalcino Riserva would be the cello, deep, resonating and powerful.
 Produced only in the best years.

-spontaneous, on indigenous yeasts, in tronic oak vats and stainless steel
+spontaneous, on indigenous wild yeasts, in tronic oak vats

 6 months in french barriques followed by 4 years in large Slavonian oak barrels

 I love the way the deep, dusty nose opens up as this areates, revealing very ripe fruits, and just a hint of dried fruits.
 The licorice and dried flowers follow.
 The huge dry tannins enable this concentrated and elegant wine to easily carry all the power and push the finish out a really long way.
 Drink or hold.

 Deep ruby with orange tinges.
 Lifted cherry nose and a fragrant cherry and raspberry palate of almost cool-climate character.
 Firm tannins framing medium-bodied cool fruit.
 Long and focused, while the big tannins demand much more time.

 Dense, sweet, extremely concentrated fragrance with balsamic top notes and fine wood.
 Great abundance and rich structure in mouth, extremely wide, generous, and with monumental intensity.
 Enormous finish, ever juicy, with a gigantic fully ripe tannin yield, eternally long.